Jul. 05, 2023

 The "spot sign" on CT angiography is usually present in several patients with acute primary intracerebral hemorrhage and has been reported to predict hematoma expansion.
 The “spot sign” is defined as spot-like or serpiginous foci of enhancement within the margin of a parenchymal hematoma without connection to outside vessels.
 In multivariate analysis, patients on warfarin were more likely to have a spot sign, regardless of intracerebral hemorrhage location.
 Apolipoprotein E epsilon 2, but not epsilon 4, was associated with the presence of a spot sign in lobar intracerebral hemorrhage (19).

-Convexity subarachnoid hemorrhage and subdural hemorrhage are frequently observed neuroimaging abnormalities in cerebral amyloid angiopathy-related lobar hemorrhage.
 Convexity subarachnoid hemorrhage and subdural hemorrhage help in establishing the diagnosis of cerebral amyloid angiopathy-related lobar hemorrhage.
 Subarachnoid hemorrhage and subdural hemorrhage can be adjacent or remote from lobar hemorrhage.
-In addition to subarachnoid hemorrhage extension, finger-like projections in lobar hemorrhage on early magnetic resonance imaging are associated with probable cerebral amyloid angiopathy (87; 107; 85).
+In addition to subarachnoid hemorrhage extension, finger-like projections in lobar hemorrhage on early magnetic resonance imaging are associated with probable cerebral amyloid angiopathy (90; 113; 88).
+The simplified Edinburgh CT criteria consisting of a combination of subarachnoid hemorrhage along with finger-like projections (defined as extensions from the intracerebral hemorrhage that are longer than wide) was found highly specific for cerebral amyloid angiopathy (99).

 Histological examination of brain tissue obtained during surgery or at autopsy is necessary for the definitive diagnosis of cerebral amyloid angiopathy.
 Rarely, a brain biopsy is done to evaluate for the presence of vasculitis or tumor.
 Coagulation studies are usually performed to exclude a coagulopathy.

 Lowering systolic blood pressure below 160 mm Hg in the first hours after intracerebral hemorrhage may prevent further bleeding.
 Labetalol, nitroprusside, hydralazine, and enalapril are preferred antihypertensives.
-Inadequate blood pressure control during follow-up are associated with higher risk of lobar hemorrhage recurrence (11).
+Inadequate blood pressure control during follow-up is associated with higher risk of lobar hemorrhage recurrence (11).
+Uncontrolled blood pressure is common among survivors of lobar hemorrhage.
+Myserlis and colleagues observed that these patients were being inadequately treated as they were receiving fewer antihypertensive drugs during 6 months of follow-up (76).
+However, authors suggested an aggressive antihypertensive treatment following intracerebral hemorrhage, irrespective of hematoma location.

 There has been concern that operating on lobar intracerebral hemorrhages due to amyloid angiopathy might lead to further bleeding and a poor outcome.
 One study of 37 such patients found that 54% had a good outcome following surgery (47).
 Parietal hematoma location, advanced age (75 years of age or older), and intraventricular blood were associated with a worse prognosis.
 Only 5% of cases required repeat surgery for bleeding.
 Therefore, the suspicion that a lobar intracerebral hemorrhage may be due to amyloid angiopathy is not, by itself, a contraindication for surgical intervention.